MODM Clinical Database Management

 Be autonomous on the ACCESS data management system (Microsoft)

-TU PAM1SDPS - Healthcare Product Development Strategy, Project Management and Clinical Development
+TU – Health Product Development Strategy, Project Management, and Clinical Development

-Prerequisites: General knowledge of biology, chemistry and galenic pharmacy
+Essential prerequisite: General knowledge of biology, chemistry, and pharmaceutical technology

-Healthcare product development strategy and industrial environment: 29h CM :
+Health product development strategy and industrial environment: 29 hours of lectures:

-- General knowledge of the pharmaceutical, cosmetology and medical device sectors
+• General knowledge of the pharmaceutical, cosmetics, and medical device sectors

-- Knowledge of the regulatory and socio-economic specificities of the pharmaceutical, cosmetology and medical device sectors
+• Knowledge of the regulatory and socio-economic specificities of the pharmaceutical, cosmetics, and medical device sectors

-- Introduction to the conduct of clinical trials in compliance with Good Clinical Practice (GCP)
+• Introduction to conducting clinical trials in accordance with Good Clinical Practice (GCP)

-- The standard design of a clinical trial protocol
+• The standard plan for a clinical trial protocol

 Teaching methods:

-Lectures focusing on popularization, with the emphasis on exchanges with students
+Lectures focused on popularization with a focus on interaction with students

 CM

-- Identification of molecular or cellular targets (Introduction=2h, -omics approaches=2h) and notions of biomarkers=2h (6h)
+• Identification of molecular or cellular targets (Introduction=2 hours, -omics approaches=2 hours) and concepts of biomarkers=2 hours (6 hours)

-- Industrial applications/examples: proteins, antibodies and vaccines (5h); optimization of biomedicines (2h), contemporary biotechnologies (3h).
-(10h)
+• Industrial applications/examples: proteins, antibodies, and vaccines (5 hours); optimization of biomedicines (2 hours), contemporary biotechnologies (3 hours).
+(10 hours)

 Practical work